HSF/documents/CWP/papers/HSF-CWP-2017-11_generators/README.md

 The generator CWP chapter has not been published in arXiv.

-The name of the directory is HSF-CWP-2017-11_generators, to be consistent with the numbering scheme defined in [/CWP/papers/HSF-CWP-2017-01_roadmap/latex/cwp-chapters.bib](/CWP/papers/HSF-CWP-2017-01_roadmap/latex/cwp-chapters.bib).
+The name of this directory is HSF-CWP-2017-11_generators, to be consistent with the numbering scheme defined in [/CWP/papers/HSF-CWP-2017-01_roadmap/latex/cwp-chapters.bib](/CWP/papers/HSF-CWP-2017-01_roadmap/latex/cwp-chapters.bib).